-In academic writing, grammatical mistakes are frequently occurring obstacles in the process of writing an academic paper.
-More specifically, punctuation may create wrong meanings or ambiguity when used incorrectly.
+In academic writing, grammatical mistakes are frequently occurring obstacles in the process of writing a research paper or dissertation.
+In particular, punctuation may create wrong or ambiguous meanings when used incorrectly.
 This article outlines commonly made punctuation mistakes and navigates you to more detailed articles dealing with each punctuation individually.

 Punctuation defines symbols that are included in writing to provide a clear distinction between sentences, phrases and paragraphs.
-They also serve to give specific meanings to words or phrases.1 Common punctuation marks in academic writing are apostrophes, colons, commas, dashes, exclamation points, hyphens, parentheses, question marks, quotation marks, and semicolons.2
+They also serve to give specific meanings to words or phrases.
+Common punctuation marks in academic writing are apostrophes, colons, commas, dashes, exclamation points, hyphens, parentheses, question marks, quotation marks, and semicolons.

 Incorrect quotation marks punctuation

 Quotation marks are often used incorrectly in academic writing.
 This list will outline the rules when it is relevant to use quotation marks:

 - Citing the exact words of someone else